What is Compliance?

 The Group’s activities are carried out in strict compliance of the rules.
 In particular, the Group’s strives to:

 work with clients and partners whose practices comply with international anti-money laundering and anti-terrorist financing rules and standards;

 prevent and manage conflicts of interest;

 respect the data protection of its customers and employees;

 fight corruption, develop a culture of compliance among its employees and ensure that they can exercise their right to report.

 A strengthened organisation

 The Compliance Department (CPLE) reports directly to the Group’s General management, as an independent and fully-fledged department.
-It is headed by Grégoire Simon-Barboux, a member of the Group’s Management Committee.
+It is headed by Grégoire Simon-Barboux, a member of the Group’s Executive Committee.
 Numerous committees and exchange spaces in the presence of the Group’s General Management and the Board of Directors make it possible to determine the Group’s main guidelines and principles in terms of compliance.

 The Compliance division is organised around:

 central teams in charge of defining compliance norms and standards, performing controls, as well as ensuring key cross-business functions such as digital transformation and training.

 The Compliance division ensures: